ninjubaer/VicHop/README.md

 ## Our mission
 The goal of the VicHop macro was to communicate with multiple alts about the day/night cycle and have main accounts join the alts once vicious is found in their server.
-We use the Socket.ahk library to create a connection between the alt accounts.
+We use the Socket.ahk library to create a connection between the accounts.

-## How it should look:
+## Logic
 Lets define some names:
 ```diff
 -Server: